How Can Pain & Suffering Impact My Personal Injury Case in Austin?

 - Evidence such as witness statements and medical records that support your claim of pain and suffering.

 Since pain and suffering lacks the physical bills or documentation other losses have, insurance companies will often fail to include this compensation from your claim at first.
 That’s why it’s important to have an experienced personal injury attorney on your side who knows how to fight for this type of compensation and will be a loyal advocate for your rights.

 What Happens if My Case Goes to Trial?

-Your personal injury lawyer uses the facts in the case and the evidence presented at trial to highlight how much you have suffered because of the accident and your injuries.
+Your lawyer will use the facts in the case and the evidence presented at trial to highlight how much you have suffered because of the accident and your injuries.
 A trial lawyer understands how to weave the evidence into a story detailing your physical pain, loss of enjoyment of life, mental anguish, emotional distress, and other grief that is compelling and convincing.

 In many cases, your testimony at trial about your struggle to recover from injuries caused by negligence and wrongdoing is often the most compelling evidence to convince a jury to award a higher value for pain and suffering damages.

-Working with an experienced personal injury lawyer can be one of the best ways to secure full compensation for pain and suffering damages.
+Working with an experienced personal injury attorney can be one of the best ways to make sure you receive maximum compensation for pain and suffering damages.
 An insurance provider might try to take advantage of your lack of legal experience to convince you that your claim is worth far less than the actual value.
-Before you settle a claim, check with a personal injury attorney to make sure you receive a fair settlement based on the law and the facts in your case.
+Before you settle a claim, get in touch with our team at Lorenz & Lorenz, PLLC, and we’ll fight for you every step of the way.